HughesAG/LiBol_Workflow/README.md

 and then with the addition of porosity distribution create a MODPATH model

-MODPTAH files contained in "LiBol-WF-UTM-04 MP.zip"
+MODPATH files contained in "LiBol-WF-UTM-04 MP.zip"